Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 4. Commitment Structure: Validated outputs included deterministically

-Both channel partners must validate all outputs before signing commitments, ensuring consensus on protocol rules.
+Both channel partners must validate outputs before signing commitments, ensuring consensus on protocol rules

 3.1 Overview